dwavesystems/dwave-ocean-sdk/overview/solving_problems.rst

 Ocean's `dwave-system <http://dwave-system.readthedocs.io/en/latest/>`_ tool enables you to use a D-Wave system as a sampler.
-In addition to *DWaveSampler()*, the tool provides a *EmbeddingComposite()* composite that maps unstructured problems to the graph structure of the selected sampler, a process known as :term:`minor-embedding`; in our case, the problem's variables (x1, x2, y1) to particular qubits on a QPU.
+In addition to *DWaveSampler()*, the tool provides a *EmbeddingComposite()* composite that maps unstructured problems to the graph structure of the selected sampler, in our case, the problem's variables x1, x2, and y1 to particular qubits on a QPU (this process is known as :term:`minor-embedding`).

 Because of the sampler's probabilistic nature, you typically request multiple samples for a problem; this example sets `num_reads` to 1000.